 1133A.7 Knee and toe space.
-Knee and toe space, when required by Section 1133A, shall comply with the following:
+Knee and toe space, when required by Section 1133A, shall comply with Section 1138A.2 and the following:

 - 1. The knee and toe space shall be clear and unobstructed, or removable base cabinets in compliance with Section 1133A.3 shall be provided. - 2.
-The knee and toe space shall be 30 inches (762 mm) wide minimum, centered on the sink, countertop or appliance. - 3.
-The knee space shall be at least 27 inches (686 mm) above the finish floor. - 4.
-The knee space shall be 11 inches (279 mm) deep minimum at 9 inches (229 mm) above the finish floor, and 8 inches (203 mm) deep minimum at 27 inches (686 mm) above the finish floor, measured from the front edge. - 5.
-The toe space shall be at least 9 inches (229 mm) above the finish floor. - A clear floor space shall not extend into the knee and toe space more than 19 inches (483 mm).
+The knee and toe space shall be 30 inches (762 mm) wide minimum, centered on the sink, countertop or appliance. - A clear floor space shall not extend into the knee and toe space more than 19 inches (483 mm).

 1133A.7.1 Plumbing protection.
-Water supply and drain pipes under kitchen sinks shall be insulated or otherwise covered.
+Water supply and drain pipes under kitchen sinks shall be insulated or otherwise covered to protect against contact.
 There shall be no sharp or abrasive surfaces under kitchen sinks.